TL; DR

 EMDR and Public Speaking: More Than Just Stage Fright

-Illustration of a visibly anxious speaker wiping sweat from their forehead during a presentation, reflecting the kind of performance anxiety that can be resolved with EMDR therapy in Richmond, VA.
-Many seek support from a trauma therapist in Richmond, VA or an EMDR therapist in Powhatan, VA for this challenge.
 Performance anxiety doesn’t just live in the ring or on the field—it thrives in boardrooms and classrooms too.
 One case study followed a student whose intense fear of public speaking made him question his career choice.
 After just three EMDR sessions, his anxiety dropped from the 98th to the 55th percentile on the State-Trait Anxiety Inventory (Barker & Barker, 2007).

 Twelve months later, he was successfully delivering presentations in a management role—without fear.
 That’s what unfreezing looks like.

 Presentation anxiety often stems from earlier experiences of embarrassment, shaming, or being told to “just get over it.”
 But the brain doesn’t work that way.
 It stores the emotional memory, then brings it forward when the stakes are high.
-EMDR helps reprocess those earlier events and install positive belief templates like “I can handle this,” or “I have a voice worth hearing.”
+EMDR can help reprocess those earlier events and install positive belief templates like “I can handle this,” or “I have a voice worth hearing.”

 But Is EMDR Really Effective for Anxiety?